jballant/backbone-base-and-form-view/README.md

     // Returns sub view instance if only one view uses that model, or
     // an array of sub views if you have multiple subviews using that model

 **Underscore methods to access subViews** - The 'subs' SubViewManager includes curried underscore methods to access or modify subViews.
-These are: 'each', 'filter', 'sortBy', 'groupBy', 'where', 'findWhere', 'some', 'every', and 'invoke'.
-Example usage: ```this.subs.where({ collection: myCollection }); // Returns array subView instances```.
+These are: 'each', 'find', 'filter', 'sortBy', 'groupBy', 'where', 'findWhere', 'some', 'every', and 'invoke'.
+Example usage: ```this.subs.where({ collection: myCollection }); // Returns array of subview instances```.

 ### Rendering Sub Views